 18. Install car seat for the baby

 Prepare to have a baby car seat so that it becomes easier to drive your baby around.
-You may find about the best products by searching online or talking to your doctor and friends.
+You may find the best products by searching online or talking to your doctor and friends.

 19. Ways to announce baby’s arrival